luk3skyw4lker/pack-order-calculator/README.md

 - Only whole packs can't be sent, no packs can be broken open
 - The calculator yields the least amount of items to fullfil the order
 - The calculator yields the least amount of packs to fullfil the order

+## Tools

+- Go programming language
+- Fiber web framework for building the API
+- Docker for containerization
+- PostgreSQL for database management
+- Goose for database migrations
+- Swagger for API documentation